gajdipajti/openwrt-build-configs/tiny-avitus-21.02/README.md

 Errata:

-* Because of high memory usage it is recommended to stop the uhttpd service.
+* Because of high memory usage it is recommended to stop the **uhttpd** service.

 ## 1. Feeds changes

-* packages: https://github.com/gajdipajti/packages/tree/openwrt-21.02 (backported muninlite from master)
+* packages: [gajdipajti/packages](https://github.com/gajdipajti/packages/tree/openwrt-21.02) (but the main repository can be also used)
 * telephony: removed

 #### 2.2.2.
 Selected devices